operator-framework/rukpak/provisioner/plain-v0/README.md

 my-bundle-instance   my-bundle        my-bundle          InstallationSucceeded   11s
 ```

+> Note: Creation of more than one BundleInstance from the same Bundle will likely result in an error.

 ### Make bundle content available but do not install it

 There is a natural separation between sourcing of the content and application of that content via two separate RukPak